human-bro/linux-setup/README.md

 # To start ssh with system boot

-## > one way --> create ssh file with no extension in the sd card directly in the sd card not inside any folder like overlays doing this will start a ssh server by boot
+> ## create ssh file with no extension in the sd card directly in the sd card not inside any folder like overlays doing this will start a ssh server by boot
+> ## The password is the device password

+---